Porcelain & Ceramic flooring guidelines

-- Due to the nature of porcelain tiles and the way that they are produced, a degree of variation in dimensions and warpage should be expected.
+- Due to the nature of porcelain and ceramic tiles and the way that they are produced, a degree of variation in dimensions and warpage should be expected.
 Whilst this is minimal, it can become more noticeable on larger format tiles.
 In order to avoid emphasising this, if staggering joints then it should be by a maximum of 30% of the length, i.e. do not install brick bond – either install in-line (stacked bond) or stagger the joints randomly but no more than 30%.
 Tiles should be installed using a clip levelling system such as Raimondi Tile Levelling System.

 - Level the tiles using hand pressure only.
 Using a mallet or rubber hammer could cause cracking.

 It is important to ensure that the grout is thoroughly cleaned from the surface of the porcelain.
 Rinse the grouting sponges frequently, using two different containers of water: one to remove the excess mix from the sponge, and the other, containing clean water, to rinse the sponge.
 The buckets must be changed frequently.
 If grout residue still remains this should be cleaned off using a cleaner such as Lithofin Power Clean, but ensure that the grout lines are set hard prior to any cleaning.